 Katarenga is played on an 8x8 board, with 16 squares in each of four different colours, plus eight black and eight white pawns.

 Shown at right are the individual quarterboards.
-The lower four are the reverse sides (and mirror-images) of those immediately above.
+The lower four are the reverse sides (and transformations) of those immediately above.

 How pawns move

-A pawn moves according to the colour of the square it currently occupies.
+A pawn moves according to the colour of the square it's on.

 Object of the game

-A variety of games can be played with the same board and rules of movement.
-In the basic game, Katarenga, your aim is to get two of your pawns across the board from your baseline (the row nearest you) to your opponent's baseline (opposite).
+In "Katarenga", the basic game, you aim to get any two of your pawns across the board from your baseline (the row nearest you) to your opponent's baseline (opposite).
 Having got a pawn home you then, if it is not captured, in a subsequent turn move it over the edge and position it on one of the two decorated squares in the corner.
 The corners are referred to as enemy camps in the published rules, which offer a gratuitous background story about two opposing armies in the Persian Empire around 3000BCE trying to send two spies a cross to the enemy camp.
 (The title Katarenga vaguely suggests Chaturanga, the Indian ancestor of Chess, aka Chatrang in Persian.)

 Place all four quarterboards in the board frame.
 Each can go either way up and any way round, so producing a different overall pattern for each game or session.
 Agree who will play White and who Black.
 Black examines the board, chooses which of the four possible baselines to start from, rotates the board so as to position it immediately in front of them, and sets up the eight black pawns along it.
 White does likewise on the opposite side, and makes the first move.

-You each in turn move any one of your pawns in accordance with the rules of movement and capture as described above, but note that you may not capture on your first move (though few board arrangements make this possible anyway).
+You each in turn move any one of your pawns in accordance with the rules of movement and capture as described above, but note that you may not capture on your first move.
+(Though it's rarely possible anyway).

 When you land a pawn on the opposite baseline it is still vulnerable to capture.
 So long as it remains uncaptured you can use a later turn to carry it to safety over the edge of the board, though you may, if you wish, move it back into the playing area.
 Once taken off the board it is placed in one of the two enemy camps.

-The game ends as soon as one player wins either by getting a second pawn home and onto the other enemy camp, or by capturing seven or all eight opposing pawns - or, of course, by acknowledging the opponent's resignation.
+The game ends as soon as one player wins either by getting a second pawn home and onto the other enemy camp, or by capturing seven or all eight opposing pawns - or, of course, when one player resigns.
 You may consider it a double win if you get two home before your opponent has got one.

 In order to ensure that the first player didn't win because of a more favourable initial board configuration, you should then turn the whole board through 180 degrees and play again with the Black having the first move, so playing from exactly the same position as White did in the first game.
 In subsequent games you may like to give the board a quarter-turn to produce a new pair of starting positions.